 Senior counsel Thor Hansell is a frequent recipient of praise.
 Hansell has extensive experience defending physicians and other professionals and regularly is involved in actions for and against brokers and brokerage firms, securities-related litigation, and commercial and tax litigation.
 He is rated by peers as "one of the best in town.
 He doesn’t have that disease of ‘folding the file up’ when it gets shakey."
 Jonathan Kroft is cheered by a client, who testifies, "Jonathan is working with us on a matter, and from what I’ve witnessed he’s got external and internal experience, he’s practical and responsive.
 He’s quite well known in general litigation."
 Kroft is lead counsel for Manitoba Telecom Services in seeking approval of a plan of arrangement facilitating a sale to BCE.
 Civil and commercial litigator Ted Bock, currently the president of the Law Society of Manitoba, is also respected by peers, one of whom states, "I think very highly of him and refer work to him periodically if my firm is in conflicts, which is always a pretty good testament.
 He is a gentleman and one of the best speakers I’ve heard."
-Another testifies, "I recently finished an 11-day trial in which Ted was on the other side.
+Another raves, "I recently finished an 11-day trial where Ted Bock was on the other side.
 He was absolutely excellent!
-[He was] Also very civil and a treat to work with and against, and I would put him right up there with the best litigator in [that] firm."
+[He is] also very civil and a treat to work with and against, and I would put him right up there with the best litigator in the [MLT/Aikins] firm."